jalopezsuarez/apidox/README.md

 ### APIDox Installation Instructions

-- PHP 5.4 or greater version.
+- A PHP 5.4+ server is needed ir oder to run the webapp.
+No BBDD needed.

-Just copy the apidox folder on any PHP server (even MAMP, LAMP, WAMP or similar) an point your browser to {server}/apidox/apidox.php
+Just copy the APIDOX folder on any Apache/PHP server (MAMP, LAMP, WAMP or native installed server) and point your browser to {server}/apidox/apidox.php

 ## Definition API